polyneme/intro-linkeddata-mongo-python/README.md

     - Document collection search: MongoDB via the PyMongo driver

 To sign up for this free email course, let me know at donny@polyneme.xyz.

+## Details of video-lesson recording

+I launch `jupyter notebook`, and then open the `template_walkthrough` notebook and an `Untitled` notebook alongside it for my work.
+These windows are side-by side on an external monitor at eye level.
+I have a webcam mounted on the external monitor.
+I use the Firefox web browser, and I set the window size of my working notebook to 1280x720 by going to `about:addons`, opening a developer console (option-command-i for me on my mac), and executing `window.resizeTo(1280,720);` in the console.

+I record my session with Screenflow, via the 1280x720 preset in the crop tool.
+After recording, I enable automatic background removal for the video of me within Screenflow, and I drag the video of me to an appropriate location before exporting to mp4.